shadishadbakhsh/url-shortening-service/README.md

 # URL Shortening Service

-## A full-stack URL Shortening Service with a React frontend and ASP.NET Core Web API backend.
+## A full-stack URL Shortening Service with a React frontend and ASP.NET Core Web API backend

-This Project allows users to create short, shareable links, track usage, and manage URLs through a clean web interface.
+This project allows users to create short, shareable links, track usage, and manage URLs through a clean web interface.

+**Features:**

 * Shorten long URLs to simple short codes.
 * Retrieve the original URL using a short code.
 * Update existing shortened URLs.